-So, if we know we have clarity SOMETIMES, how do we get it MORE?
-By keeping things simple, so simple you’ll find yourself saying “that’s ridiculous, how could I possibly get anything done when it’s that simple”.
-Let’s explore simplicity a little more
+So, if we know we have clarity sometimes, how do we get it more?
+By keeping things simple!
+So simple that you’ll find yourself saying “that’s ridiculous, how could I possibly get anything done when it’s that simple”.
+Let’s explore simplicity a little more.

-The biggest mistake we make with our goals is they’re too big!
+The biggest mistake we make with our goals is that they’re too big!
 Human beings are an overconfident bunch, that’s how we survive at the top of the food chain.
-So your default is to set a target that’s WAY TOO AMBITIOUS, especially our New Year’s resolution.
+This means that your default is to set a target that’s way too ambitious, especially our New Year’s resolution.
 We either set an unrealistically short time frame or if we have some experience with goal setting, a realistic one, that’s too far away in the future, so we inevitably lose interest on the way.
-To ensure we achieve the single most important goal we actually have to set THREE goals.
+To ensure we achieve the single most important goal we actually have to set three goals.
 No more, no less.